-Influenza vaccine

-o Must be administered between August 1 and November 30 of the current academic year.
+- Influenza vaccine - Must be administered between August 1 and November 30 of the current calendar year.

 If a student has had an adverse reaction in the past to an influenza vaccination, they must submit a physician's note stating what the reaction is and whether it is contraindicated for them to receive it.